 A few months ago, a client canceled his SEO blogging service with me.
 He said he was not seeing the immediate ROI.
-On the one hand, he could walk into a pawn shop, use that money to buy a receptfria sömntabletter, and then resell that thing, making his money back.
+On the one hand, he could walk into a pawn shop, sell his watch anduse that money and then resell that thing, making his money back.

 On the other hand, as a copywriter, he couldn’t exactly make money right back off of my SEO blogging.
 Fair enough, I told him…but what about the sharks you don’t see in the water?